-To help you better understand your PSAT score and further prepare for college admissions, ArborBridge is offering free practice SATs with customized score reports.
+To help you better understand your PSAT score and further prepare for college admissions, ArborBridge offers free practice SATs with customized score reports.
 Taking a practice SAT is an ideal way to gauge your performance before the official exam, and it's also an effective method of analyzing where you stand on the PSAT.
-Click here to get your free practice SAT.
+Click here to learn more.

 The PSAT is only the first step in the long college admissions road.
 But it’s an important one that lays the groundwork for much of lies ahead.
 Being proactive now is the key to success!

 Need more individualized advice?